Signal Processing Meets SGD: From Momentum to Filter: Method

-SGDF optimizes gradient estimate through the Wiener Filter, enhancing the stability and effectiveness of the optimization process and facilitating faster convergence.
-By fusing two Gaussian distributions, SGDF significantly reduces the variance of gradient estimates, thereby benefiting in solving complex stochastic optimization problems.
-In this section, we will delve into how SGDF achieves the reduction of gradient estimate variance.

-The properties of SGDF ensure that the estimated gradient is a linear combination of the current noisy gradient observation $ g_{t}$ and the first-order moment estimate $\widehat{m}_{t}$.
-These two components are assumed to have Gaussian distributions, where $ g_{i} \sim \mathcal{N}\left(\mu, \sigma^{2}\right)$.
-Hence, their fusion by the filter naturally ensures that the fused estimate $\widehat{g}_{t}$ is also Gaussian.
+In effect, balancing the bias and variance is re-estimating the mean and variance of the gradient distribution as a new gradient distribution.
+The properties of SGDF ensure that the estimated gradient \(\widehat{g}_t\) is a linear combination of the current noisy gradient observation \(g_{t}\) and the first-order moment estimate \(\widehat{m}_{t}\).
+Both components are assumed to follow Gaussian distributions, allowing the Wiener Filter to fuse them optimally, resulting in \(\widehat{g}_t\) as a Gaussian distribution.